-NOTE 7 - PAYCHECK PROTECTION PROGRAM LOANS
+NOTE 8 - PAYCHECK PROTECTION PROGRAM LOAN

-In April 2020, the Symphony qualified for and received a loan pursuant to the Paycheck Protection Program ("PPP"), a program implemented by the U.S. Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender, in the amount of \$546,377.
-In April 2021, the PPP loan was fully forgiven by the SBA and reported as a gain in the statement of activities.
+In February 2021, the Symphony qualified for and received a loan pursuant to the Paycheck Protection Program ("PPP"), a program implemented by the U.S. Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified lender, in the amount of \$546,377.
+The loan is forgivable to the extent the proceeds are used for qualifying expenditures such as payroll costs, covered rent and mortgage obligations, and covered utility payments.
+In October 2021, the PPP loan was fully forgiven by the SBA and reported as a gain in the statement of activities.